williampsena/dotfiles/README.md

 # TODO

-- The Pacman widget in the topbar is not effectively designed.
 - Add apt widget support.
 - Move systray to a popup or dropdown menu.
 - Improve wifi widget information.